37 Metaphors for Lost with Meaning and Examples

 • “After losing his job, he felt like he was floating in the void, searching for purpose.”

-• “Her dreams were lost in the void, swallowed by the overwhelming pressures of life.”
+• “Her dreams were lost in the void by the overwhelming pressures of life.”

 17. Lost in the Silence

-Meaning: Silence represents a lack of direction or communication, symbolizing the feeling of being lost when nothing around you seems to offer guidance.
+Meaning: Silence represents a lack of direction or communication when nothing around you seems to offer guidance.

 Examples in Context: